giantswarm/docs/src/content/reference/health/_index.md

 - If the cluster's/node pool's AWS CloudFormation stack is in state `FAILED`, it will be reported as <strong style="color: red">BAD</strong>.

-- If a master node of the cluster/node pool is not GOOD:
+- If a master node of the cluster/node pool is not <strong style="color: green">GOOD</strong>:
   - If the cluster is in `Upgrading` state, then the cluster (or node pool) health is <strong style="color: orange">PASSABLE</strong>.
   - If the cluster is not in `Upgrading` state, then the cluster (or node pool) health is <strong style="color: red">BAD</strong>.

 - If the cluster (or node pool) state is neither `Creating` nor `Deleting`, then
   - If less than 75% of worker nodes are in state `Ready`, then cluster (or node pool) health is <strong style="color: orange">PASSABLE</strong>.
-  - If the cluster or node pool is supposed to have 20 or more workers and less than 50% of the worker nodes are in state `Ready`, then cluster (or node pool) health is <strong style="color: orange">RED</strong>.
+  - If the cluster or node pool is supposed to have 20 or more workers and less than 50% of the worker nodes are in state `Ready`, then cluster (or node pool) health is <strong style="color: red">BAD</strong>.
-  - If less than three worker nodes are in a state other than `Ready`, the cluster (or node pool) health will be reported as <strong style="color: red">BAD</strong>.
+  - Regardless of cluster size, if less than three worker nodes are in a state other than `Ready`, the cluster (or node pool) health will be reported as <strong style="color: red">BAD</strong>.

 #### Clusters with node pools

-- If any of the node pools is <strong style="color: orange">PASSABLE</strong>, the cluster health will be reported as <strong style="color: orange">PASSABLE</strong>.
+- If any of the node pools are <strong style="color: orange">PASSABLE</strong>, the cluster health will be reported as <strong style="color: orange">PASSABLE</strong>.

-- If any of the node pools is <strong style="color: red">BAD</strong>, the cluster health will be reported as <strong style="color: red">BAD</strong>.
+- If any of the node pools are <strong style="color: red">BAD</strong>, the cluster health will be reported as <strong style="color: red">BAD</strong>.

 ## Further reading